Jan-BaptistVandeuren/MNISTDigitNeuralNetwork/README.md

 # MNISTDigitNeuralNetwork
-Buildng a neural network from scratch
+Building a neural network from scratch